andyliza/AWS-security-workshop-200-EN/05-Secrets-Manager-Lab/README.md

 So lets proceed to the IAM console and create the role.
 Use the search bar and type "IAM"

-1) Once you are on the  IAM page on the left hand side of the console click on SubnetRouteTableAssociation
+1) Once you are on the  IAM page on the left hand side of the console click on Roles

 ![images](images/roles.png)